fesguerra143/disa-stig-scan-template/README.md

-# Scanning for Vulnerabilities Project - UDISA STIG Scan
+# Scanning for Vulnerabilities Project - DISA STIG Compliance

 This project is about Scanning a Windows VM: Authenticated vs. Unauthenticated